-The Docks

-Eighteenth Century
+The Docks - Eighteenth Century

 - 5.15 By 1700, Britain's maritime success had already fuelled the growth of the ancient port of London on the River Thames to become the world's largest and richest.
-In 1700, the burgeoning Empire looked to Liverpool to expand its sea-going capacity and it was proposed to bring the hitherto difficult to navigate port area a sea-lake on the Mersey known as the 'Pool' under control by constructing a wet dock within its confines.
+In 1700, the burgeoning Empire looked to Liverpool to expand its sea-going capacity and it was proposed to bring the hitherto difficult to navigate port area - a sea-lake on the Mersey known as the 'Pool' - under control by constructing a wet dock within its confines.
 Thomas Steers, an engineer with previous experience of dock building on the Thames, was contracted to design and oversee the project.
 The dock was built directly on the bedrock of the Pool with walls of brick, capped with sandstone.
-Thomas Steers' Old Dock the world's first commercial enclosed wet dock was opened in 1715 with capacity for 100 ships.23 - 5.16 A programme of land reclamation, sea wall and dock construction quickly followed.
+Thomas Steers' Old Dock - the world's first commercial enclosed wet dock - was opened in 1715 with capacity for 100 ships. - 5.16 A programme of land reclamation, sea wall and dock construction quickly followed.
 Not long after it opened, modifications to the Old Dock included the addition of a one-and-a-half-acre octagonal tidal entrance basin, a graving (dry) dock off the north side and a landing stage.
 In 1740 the Dry Dock (later Canning Dock), also designed by Thomas Steers, was completed.
 The first sea wall was constructed to define the new shoreline and a programme of land reclamation was entered into gradually reshaping the waterfront and creating, by 1771, the area known today as Pier Head.
 The central area of Pier Head was occupied by Georges Dock, at 3 acres, one of the largest in the area.
-Georges Dock was linked to the Canning Dock via Georges Dock Passage to the south.24 - 5.17 Alongside the docks, terraces of small back-to-back houses grew up to house the new workforce along with hostelries and public houses, supply stores and churches.
-Further land reclamation between 1771 and 1785 necessitated the construction of two further
+Georges Dock was linked to the Canning Dock via Georges Dock Passage to the south. - 5.17 Alongside the docks, terraces of small back-to-back houses grew up to house the new workforce along with hostelries and public houses, supply stores and churches.
+Further land reclamation between 1771 and 1785 necessitated the construction of two further sea walls, the Old Quay and Manchester Dock (modified by John Foster in 1804-07).
+Eyes' map of 1785 shows how the docks and the city centre maintain a very close relationship to one another (fig. 2).

-21 Liverpool City Council (2009).
-Liverpool maritime mercantile city world heritage site - Supplementary planning document consultation draft, March 2009.
+&lt;sup>22 Liverpool City Council (2009).
+Liverpool maritime mercantile city world heritage site -

+Supplementary planning document consultation draft, March 2009.